nicm2/macro-monkeys/README.md

 This command will build the project and deploy it to Vercel.
 The --prod flag specifies that the deployment should be made to the production environment.

+OR

+visit vercel.com and link your github repository following the prompts on the website

 7. Deploy backend: [Backend Instructions](https://github.com/supermengman/monkeybackendrepo/blob/main/README.md#build-instructions-backend)

 After deploying backend, connect it to a domain.
 Then, change the api requests in this repo to use the new domain as a base.